 |Special Offers||FREE FIRE TV DEAL||FREE FIRE TV DEAL||FREE FIRE TV DEAL||FREE FIRE TV DEAL|

 The other issue with DirecTV Now is that it’s fairly restrictive when it comes to simultaneous streaming.
 You can only stream on 2 devices at once.
 This is okay if you’re only watching TV on your own, but if you want to share accounts with friends or family, you’re going to run into some trouble.
+You can buy another stream for a $5/month fee, though.

 On the other hand, DirecTV has pretty good platform support.
 You can use DirecTV on Amazon Fire TV, Roku, Apple TV, and Chromecast, as well as modern web browsers and iOS/Android devices.
 However, there is no support for gaming consoles as of yet.

 It’s hard to recommend DirecTV Now.
 Alternatives like YouTube TV and Hulu With Live TV give you more for your money.
 However, if you are an AT&T Unlimited customer, you can add DirecTV Now to your subscription for just $20/month.
-That makes it one of the least expensive method of watching USA Network on our list.
+That makes it one of the least expensive methods of watching USA Network on our list.

 Click below to get a free trial of DirecTV Now and see if it’s right for you.

-PlayStation Vue costs $39.99 for the entry-level “Access” package – the same price as Hulu With Live TV and fuboTV.
+PlayStation Vue costs $45/month for the entry-level “Access” package – the same price as Hulu With Live TV and fuboTV.
 This baseline package will get you access to the USA network, as well as plenty of other popular cable channels like AMC, TNT, TBS, SyFy, FX/FXX, and TLC.

 PlayStation Vue has carved a niche out for itself in the world of cable alternative streaming services.
 It’s absolutely the best choice for larger families, or for people who wish to share their accounts with friends.
 You can stream on 5 devices simultaneously – more than any other service on this list (with the exception of Hulu With Live TV + the Unlimited Screens package).